brndnmtthws/brndn-io/content/posts/cities-are-technology/index.md

 directions.
 Long-term species survival may necessitate stratospheric aerosol injection or massive carbon capture deployment, but those represent topics for another discussion.

-Nevertheless, substantial hope remains for dramatically improving quality of life through urban redesign.
+Even so, cities are still one of the few places where design changes can materially improve daily life.
 Rather than subsidizing failing automobile manufacturers or expanding highway systems that induce further demand, we could redirect resources toward rehabilitating our cities as genuinely human environments.
-We can transform urban centers into places where people genuinely want to live, work, and engage—places that foster human flourishing without the constant intrusion of noisy, dangerous, space-consuming vehicles.
+We could make them quieter, safer, shadier, and easier to move through without every errand requiring a car.

 The transformation requires reimagining public space allocation.
 Consider that in most American cities, 50-70% of urban land is dedicated to cars through roads and parking—an